 Over 41% of respondents who reported engaging in sex work felt it was their only option for income.
 The report details how lack of access to housing and stable employment forces Black and Brown Trans communities in particular to receive income "through underground or grey economy work."

 As these forces push Trans and gender nonconforming people into underground economies, the District’s policy of criminalization makes this dangerous work, contributing to the devastatingly short life expectancies of Trans Women of color.
 D.C.'s sex work criminalization policies have failed to deter violence and improve public safety.
 They have instead made it more difficult for sex workers to seek safety due to the significant risk of arrest instead of protection and have lead to the deportation of documented and undocumented Trans and Queer immigrants, many who are escaping violence from their home countries and working to build better lives.

-As chairman of the Committee on the Judiciary and Public Safety, we urge you to bring the “Promoting Public Safety and Health by Reducing Criminalization Amendment Act of 2017” to a hearing and facilitate formal community dialogue about efforts to decriminalize sex work in the District.
+Last year, as chairman of the Committee on the Judiciary and Public Safety you didn’t believe the “Promoting Public Safety and Health by Reducing Criminalization Amendment Act” had support to pass in the Council but as chair, it is your role to call a committee hearing to engage the wider community about this issue.
+We deserve to have our voices heard. we urge you to bring the “Promoting Public Safety and Health by Reducing Criminalization Amendment Act” to a hearing and facilitate formal community dialogue about efforts to decriminalize sex work in the District.

 * This bill will remove the criminal penalties associated with sex exchange, maintain existing laws on sex trafficking, and establish a task force to evaluate the impact.